hackforla/expunge-assist/README.md

 - Github & Google Doc's for documentation
      - For the purpose tracking progress and general of administration of the project we will be using Github's [Kanban boards](https://github.com/hackforla/record-clearance/projects/1)
 - Teleconference meetings
-     - Will be hosted by Google Meetings (or ZOOM)
+     - Will be hosted by Google Meetings (or ZOOM) must notify Angela that someone would like to attend via Teleconference
      - Link to meeting [live on Mondays between 7-9 pm PST](https://meet.google.com/rnh-xgbo-hqv)